List of House of the Dragon characters: Orwyle

-Orwyle (portrayed by Kurt Egyiawan) is the successor to Mellos as the Grand Maester on the Small Council of King Viserys I Targaryen and King Aegon II Targaryen.
+Orwyle (portrayed by Kurt Egyiawan) is the Grand Maester on the Small Council of King Viserys I, King Aegon II, and Queen Rhaenyra Targaryen.
 Before serving as Grand Maester, he assists Mellos in treating an ailing Viserys, ultimately suggesting better methods of treatment despite his lesser experience.
-Sixteen years later, after the immediate death of Viserys, Orwyle is revealed to be part of a scheme to crown Aegon as king, and advocates for the murder of Princess Rhaenyra Targaryen to eliminate the rival claimant.
+Sixteen years later, after the immediate death of Viserys, Orwyle is revealed to be part of a scheme to crown Aegon as king, and advocates for the murder of Princess Rhaenyra to eliminate the rival claimant.
 He also joins Ser Otto Hightower when they travel to Dragonstone in an attempt to convince Rhaenyra to surrender peacefully.

 In season 2, Orwyle suggests offering the vacant position of Master of Ships to Lord Dalton Greyjoy, so they can use the Iron Fleet to match the dominant Velaryon Fleet.
-After the Battle of the Burning Mill, Orwyle suggests ordering the elderly Lord Grover Tully to seize control over the houses sworn to him in the Riverlands but the notion is dismissed by Lord Jasper Wylde.
-He discreetly delivers moon tea to Queen Alicent Hightower, who questions him regarding whether he believes Viserys changed his mind and chose Aegon to be king but refuses to comment.
+After the Battle of the Burning Mill, Orwyle suggests ordering the elderly Lord Grover Tully to seize control over the houses sworn to him in the Riverlands, but the notion is dismissed by Lord Jasper Wylde.
+He discreetly delivers moon tea to Queen Alicent Hightower, who questions him regarding whether he believes Viserys changed his mind and chose Aegon to be king, but refuses to comment.
 Following the Battle at Rook's Rest, Orwyle personally attends to Aegon's injuries after he is returned to King's Landing.
 When selecting a regent to take over while Aegon recovers, Orwyle is the only member of the Small Council who advocates for Alicent.
 Orwyle later reports to the Small Council that Aegon has regained consciousness and informs Alicent that House Beesbury had pledged their allegiance to Rhaenyra and were fighting against House Hightower.
 At the insistence of Lord Larys Strong, Orwyle pushes Aegon harder to try and start walking again, despite his broken leg.
 Orwyle later discreetly assists Alicent in arranging transport to Dragonstone so she can meet with Rhaenyra.

+In season 3, after Aegon flees King's Landing, Aemond accuses Orwyle of helping him escape and is about to promptly behead him when Jasper intervenes by informing them that Larys has also disappeared, saving his life.
+When Alicent begins to make preparations for Rhaenyra to take King's Landing, Orwyle arrests Jasper Wylde after he attempts to assault the queen, and then later gives him to Daemon in exchange for his own life.
+During Rhaenyra's first small council meeting, Orwyle informs them that the treasury has been depleted, and that Tyland Lannister had it divided for safekeeping.
+Rhaenyra allows Orwyle to remain on the Small Council, but has Mysaria monitor him.
+When Rhaenyra privately raises the issue of the High Septon refusing to anoint her with sacred oils so that she may be crowned queen, he suggests assassination instead of having him removed, but cautions her against antagonizing the Faith.
+Orwyle brings Alicent moon tea so Helaena can abort her pregnancy, but states that he can no longer help Alicent now that he serves Rhaenyra.